halasadi/MAPS/README.md

 lowerBound = 4
 ```

-We also allow the capability to visualize IBD segments between a threshold.
-For example betweem 4cM and 8cM, which can be specified like this:
+We also allow the capability to visualize IBD segments in a length region, for example betweem 4cM and 8cM.
 ```
 datapath = ../data/europe_4_8.sims
 lowerBound = 4